 The Lottery has a long-term contract with its gaming systems contractor to support multiple aspects of the Lottery's overall gaming activities including on-line games operation and the central communications network for video lottery as well as other functionalities.
-While the gaming systems contractor is required to maintain and support the systems to the satisfaction of the Lottery, the contract is not sufficiently explicit regarding specifications for systems security.
-Since the inception of the Lottery, the gaming systems contracts have specified system replacements (new hardware and application) at defined dates.
-At times, addressing certain identified issues was deferred until implementation of the next scheduled system upgrade.
+A further extension is authorized and pending execution.

-The Lottery should seek to strengthen contract language to enhance its ability to ensure continued security over critical Lottery technology supporting its gaming activities.
+The Lottery should ensure contract terms facilitate its need to maintain continued security over critical Lottery technology supporting its gaming activities.
 The Lottery's objective is to ensure that all the IT infrastructure supporting gaming activities meets industry best practices from an IT operations and system security perspective.
-With rapid changes in information technology, contract terms should be strengthened to more specifically require that the vendor maintain the systems to meet continually evolving industry best practices including IT security standards and requirements.
+With rapid changes in information technology, contract terms should require that the vendor maintain the systems to meet continually evolving industry best practices including IT security standards and requirements.